mineo333/mineo333.github.io/_tabs/about.md

 I hope to use this blog to talk about this rootkit as well as other topics that interest me.

 If you want to catch me, by far the best place is discord.
-My discord is: write(1,"mineo333",8);#3385.
-Otherwise, my email is <sharadkhanna@yahoo.com>
+My discord is: `write(1,"mineo333",8);#3385`.
+Otherwise, my email is <sharadkhanna@yahoo.com> or if you're feeling really spicy you can email me at <slk8351@g.rit.edu> (I will probably respond here faster).